MicrosoftDocs/customer-voice/fp-docs/distribute-survey-email.md

 ## Insert survey link

 The survey link is added to your email message by default.
 If required, you can add the link at the required location in the email message.
 To insert the survey link in your email message, place the cursor at the required location and select **Insert survey link**.
-You can also select a text and then select **Insert survey link** to display it as the survey link.
+You can also select text and then select **Insert survey link** to display the text as the survey link.

 ## Unsubscribe from a survey

 You can configure your email message to include a link that allows a respondent to unsubscribe from the survey.
 To insert the unsubscribe link in the email message, place the cursor at the required location, and then select **Insert unsubscribe link**.
-You can also select a text and then select **Insert unsubscribe link** to display it as the unsubscribe link.
+You can also select text and then select **Insert unsubscribe link** to display the text as the unsubscribe link.
 By default, the unsubscribe link is added to all email message templates.

 ## Personalize an email